 The troubled behind-the-scenes story of “City of Lies” is actually more interesting than the movie itself.
 “City of Lies” was originally supposed to be released in 2018, but the movie’s release was abruptly cancelled by then-distributor Global Road Entertainment, formerly known as Open Road Films.
 The company was sued by Bank Leumi, which loaned $32 million to make the movie and wanted the money back since the movie’s release was cancelled.
 In a separate lawsuit, “City of Lies” star Johnny Depp was sued by the movie’s former location manager Gregg “Rocky” Brooks, who claimed that Depp assaulted him on the set of “City of Lies.”

 Global Road filed for bankruptcy in 2018, thereby shielding the company from debt collectors.
-The lawsuit against Depp is pending.
-[UPDATE: In July 2022, Brooks lawsuit against Depp was settled out of court, because it never went to trial.
+As of this writing, Brooks’ lawsuit against Depp is pending.
+[UPDATE: In July 2022, Brooks lawsuit against Depp was settled out of court.]
 Open Road Films was revived in 2019 under new ownership.
 Meanwhile, “City of Lies” was shelved until Saban Films purchased the rights to the movie and released the movie in 2021.

 It’s easy to see why “City of Lies” wasn’t considered a priority release by its original distributors.
 It isn’t a terrible film, but it’s a terribly monotonous one, with lackluster acting and tacky re-enactments of over-recycled theories about Biggie Smalls’ murder.
 “City of Lies” throws in some unnecessary fictional characters to bring more drama to the story.
 Christian Contreras wrote the “City of Lies” screenplay, which is based on Randall Sullivan’s 2002 non-fiction book “LAbryinth.”